-Every year, Trento Film Festival presents the best documentaries, fiction works and short films set in the mountains and extreme areas around the world, recounting the fascinating and complex relationship between man and nature, promoting knowledge and protection of mountain areas, exploring links with peoples and cultures and celebrating major and minor climbing feats and mountain sports.
+Each year the international competition presents the best documentaries, fiction and short films set in the mountains and extreme areas of the Earth, competing for the Gentian awards, assigned by a jury made up of significant figures from the worlds of film, culture and mountaineering.
+The Festival also includes different sections recounting the fascinating and complex relationship between man and nature, promoting awareness and protection of the environment, examining in depth the bonds with peoples and cultures, and celebrating major and minor feats in the field of climbing and mountain sports.

 Since 1987 the MontagnaLibri fair, an international showcase dedicated to mountain publishing, has become one of the most popular and multifaceted events at national level, presenting around a thousand books fresh off the press, all ready to be browsed, and a programme of meetings with some of the most well-known and popular authors.

 During the Festival, the city of Trento is transformed into the international capital of the mountains, a meeting place for mountaineers, directors, writers and the public, giving rise to unique moments and creating unforgettable memories.
 From the very first editions, the Festival has always attracted major international guests, featured at evening events dedicated to past history and current affairs.
 The Festival programme has never failed to include a range of meetings, round tables, shows and music, literary encounters, exhibitions and evening entertainment.